ashleynolan/dg-blog/src/templates/pages/blog/20190812-2019-tooling-survey-results.md

 Another new question for this year's survey, this looked to find out usage levels of accessibility testing tools among respondents.

-The question asked was **Which of these accessibility tools do you use to test your sites/applications?**
+The question asked was **Which of these accessibility tools do you use to test your sites/applications?**.
+Respondents could choose one or more of the options specified.

 Here are the results: